jncraton/computational-thinking-cpsc2020/lectures/12-testing.md

 Types of Tests
 --------------

-- Unit - Tests invididual parts of the system
+- Unit - Tests individual parts of the system
 - Integration - Tests components integrated from smaller components
 - End-to-end - Tests an entire system